-- O No current need; no need for action or intervention.
-Child within normal range for weight at birth.
-A child with a birth weight of 2500 grams (5.5 pounds) or greater would be rated here. - 1 Identified need requires monitoring, watchful waiting, or preventive activities.
-Child born underweight.
-A child with a birth weight of between 1500 grams (3.3. pounds) and 2499 grams would be rated here. - Action or intervention is required to ensure that the identified need is addressed; need is interfering with functioning.

-Child considerably under-weight at birth to the point of presenting a development risk to them.
-A child with a birth weight of 1000 grams (2.2 pounds) to 1499 grams would be rated here. - Problems are dangerous or disabling; requires immediate and/or intensive action.
+- 0 No evidence of any needs; no need for action. - Child within normal range for weight at birth.
+A child with a birth weight of 2500 grams (5.5 pounds) or greater would be rated here. - 1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion or disagreement. - Child born underweight.
+A child with a birth weight of between 1500 grams (3.3. pounds) and 2499 grams would be rated here. - 2 Action is required to ensure that the identified need is addressed; need is interfering with functioning. - Child considerably under-weight at birth to the point of presenting a development risk to them.
+A child with a birth weight of 1000 grams (2.2 pounds) to 1499 grams would be rated here. - 3 Need is dangerous or disabling; requires immediate and/or intensive action.